Ace of Cactus Range

-Ace of Cactus Range is a 1924 American silent film directed by Denver Dixon and Malon Andrus and starring Art Mix, Virginia Warwick, and Clifford Davidson.
+Ace of Cactus Range is a 1924 American silent western film directed by Denver Dixon and Malon Andrus and starring Art Mix, Virginia Warwick, and Clifford Davidson.
 It was released in April 1924.

 Plot

 U.S. Marshal Bob Cullen has infiltrated a gang of diamond thieves.
 When a local rancher discovers their operation, the gang's leader, Bull Davidson, begins to harass the rancher's daughter, Virginia Marsden.
 Attempting to escape the unwanted attention from Davidson, Marsden runs off to a remote cabin, but the gang follows.
 Cullen creates a diversion by overturning a lantern, then flees the cabin on horseback with Marsden.
 The gang pursues, and when Cullen's horse is injured in a fall, Cullen and Marsden are forced to spend the night on the open plain.
 The following morning the gang catches up.
 They capture Cullen and Marsden, tying Cullen up and leaving him suspended from a tree.
 Eventually Cullen escapes and makes it back to the gang's camp, where he able to rescue the girl.